2013-14: Played his first full NHL season with career season-highs in all categories ... Became just the fifth

 TRANSACTIONS: Signed by Boston as a free agent, Mar.
 25, 2012.

 ETC: Full name, Torey Steven Krug ...
 Nicknames, Kruger, T.K., Freddy ...
-He and his wife Melanie were married this past summer ...
-Was the tenth player in Bruins history to score a playoff goal before scoring a regular season tally when he netted his first in the 2013 post-season and was the second to do so in those playoffs (Matt Bartkowski) ...
+Wife Melanie ...
+Was the tenth player in Bruins history to score a playoff goal before scoring a regular season tally when he netted his first in the 2013 post- season and was the second to do so in those playoffs (Matt Bartkowski) ...
 Was the first rookie defenseman in NHL history to score four goals in his first five post-season games ...
+Is the only rookie defenseman in team history to score an overtime goal ...
 Twitter, @ToreyKrug.

 Game - Apr.
 3, 2012 vs. Pittsburgh